CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 | icmp.thm.com     | 192.168.0.121  | Net 2              |
 | victim1.thm.com  | 192.168.0.101  | Net 2              |

-It is recommended to connect via SSH to the Jumpbox machine, and perform the rooms exercises from there.
+It is recommended to connect via SSH to the Jumpbox machine, and perform the room exercises from there.

 The room's author also suggests using `tmux` to manage the SSH connections needed.
 Another way, is to first connect to Jumpbox via SSH, then open a new terminal tab, connect to Jumpbox again, and from there connect to the required machine, e.g. `victim1`.